 If you’re in search of affluent but affordable neighborhoods, excellent public education, and an authentic downtown feel, look no further.
 Plano lives up to its reputation as one of the best places to live in Texas.
 Ranked as a 2016 Top 10 Downtown, Plano has a thriving city center brimming with appealing restaurants, modern office spaces, and a vibrant downtown arts district—all with an authentic Texas architectural flare.
-Take a wander down Plano’s iconic red brick streets, and you’ll be surprised at how dynamic this North Texas city is!
+Once you’ve decided to make the transition, you can rely on professional Plano movers to help you get settled in.
+Then wander down Plano’s iconic red brick streets, and you’ll be surprised at how dynamic this North Texas city is!

 Plano has no shortage of major events to keep you busy exploring throughout the year.
 You can join other Plano residents to celebrate the city each year with festivities that feature evening concerts and a wine garden.
 A testament to Plano’s diverse population, the Plano International Festival is an excellent way to explore the city’s varied cultures.
 Downtown Plano also features the Interurban Railway Museum and an outstanding selection of authentic Tex-Mex restaurants.
 If you’re the outdoorsy type or enjoy a short walk and picnic, be sure to visit Arbor Hills Nature Preserve and Oak Point Park, two of the most popular Plano attractions in the Dallas-Fort Worth metroplex.